balajide19/logistic-data-pipeline-using-HIVE-and-Airflow/README.md

 <img width="588" alt="image" src="https://github.com/balajide19/logistic-data-pipeline-using-HIVE-and-Airflow/assets/146630003/7e25e644-d1c4-4237-8ec0-b88ce3c05c5e">

-1) GCSObjectsWithPrefixExistenceSensor --> we are using this Sensor is used to detect the existence of files in a Google Cloud Storage (GCS) bucket with a specific prefix.
+1) GCSObjectsWithPrefixExistenceSensor --> we are using this Sensor to detect the existence of files in a Google Cloud Storage (GCS) bucket with a specific prefix.
 3) DataprocSubmitHiveJobOperator --> This is an Airflow operator for submitting Hive jobs on Google Cloud Dataproc clusters.
 4) days_ago --> This Airflow utility function used for calculating a date that is a specified number of days in the past.